 When a sheet is protected using the Sheet Protector window, it will first attempt to use the current password.
 If that attempt fails it will try any previous passwords that are on file.
 If those do not work, it will also attempt to use a blank password.

-In the following lab, you will protect a sheet and use the Interject pull to illustrate how protected sheets continues to function properly.
-In this lab you use the Customer Aging report
+In the following example, you will protect a sheet and use the Interject pull to illustrate how protected sheets continues to function properly.
+In this example you use the Customer Aging report

 Unprotecting Cells for User Input:

 Interject requires the user to have one of the following roles for your company.
 This removes the need to set a password.

 Protecting the sheet still allows for pulls, drills, and many other types of Interject formulas and features.
 A crucial part of Interject is to still allow users to utilize the input fields built into reports.
 Protecting the sheet with Interject allows for user inputs to remain unlocked regardless of the user’s role.

 One way of doing this is to first select cells C17, C18, C19.

 A new window will pop up.
 Select Protection and uncheck Locked then click OK.